arkhn/fhir-pipe/fhirpipe/api/API.md

 ### Errors

 Throws an `OperationOutcome` error with the error message if any error occurred while running fhirpipe or if credentials where not provided for the source DB in Pyrog.

+This `OperationOutcome` error returns a response with status code 400 and data containing the error as a string.

 ## Preview